George Steer: Winter War in Finland

 After the outbreak of the Second World War, the Daily Telegraph dispatched Steer to Finland to cover the Winter War, when the country was attacked by the Soviet Union in November 1939.
 Steer saw the effects of aerial bombing of several Finnish towns by the Soviets, attempts made to intimidate the population, just like at Guernica.
 However, unlike for Ethiopia and Spain, Western countries such as Britain, France and Germany were eager to offer arms and equipment, as well as volunteers, to assist the Finns.
-The war had a relatively short duration because of the disparity in armed might although the Soviets had a number casualties that was much greater than the Finns'.
+The war had a relatively short duration because of the disparity in armed might although the Soviet casualties were much greater than the Finns'.
 An armistice was signed in March 1940 in which Finland lost about 10% of its territory to the Soviets.

 Return to Ethiopia

 When Italy declared war on Britain, plans were laid to invade Ethiopia from Kenya and Sudan to topple the Italian regime and reinstate Hailie Selassie as emperor.
 Steer was appointed as an officer in the Intelligence Corps of the British Army, initially to chaperone Selassie from London to the Sudan under the pseudonym, "Mr Smith" since the emperor's position had to be kept secret from the Italians.
 Steer was then put in charge of a mobile propaganda unit to undermine the Italian garrisons by leafletting, loudspeaker attacks and so on.
 The campaign was remarkably successful, with many Italian troops deserting to become prisoners and many Ethiopians transferring allegiance.